EduardoProfe666/sudoku-play/README.md

 > ![Windows 2](assets/windows-2.png)
 4. Wait until the installation it's complete.
 That is, when the PWA appears in your desktop apps.

-## ▶️ Google Play Store
-Google Play Store offers the possibility to distribute Progressive Web Apps as usual installable apps.

-You can easily install Sudoku Play as a normal Android app in the next [Google Play Store address]().